Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Auburn Stats and Trends

-- Auburn's games this season have hit the over on five of 11 set point totals (45.5%).
+- Auburn's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Auburn is 5-5 against the spread and 6-4 overall when the team totals more than 305.3 yards.
+- In games that Auburn amasses more than 305.3 yards, the team is 5-5 against the spread and 6-4 overall.

-- The Tigers have 11 giveaways this season, while the Crimson Tide have 17 takeaways .
+- This season the Tigers have 11 turnovers, six fewer than the Crimson Tide have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.